top of page

 Check out the walls

-and don't miss the ceiling either,
+and don't miss the ceiling,

 We had a glass of Rueda with a free chorizo tapa.

-and a half racion of anchovies.
+And a half racion of anchovies.

 EL GALLO CANTA